 In the first week to 10 days following your hair transplant, here’s what to expect as you begin your recovery process at home.
-Dr. Jones will provide you with detailed post-surgical instructions, which you will need to follow carefully for maximum results.
+Our nurse will provide you with detailed post-surgical instructions, which you will need to follow carefully for maximum results.

 1. Discomfort at the Recipient and Donor Sites

 As with any surgical procedure, it’s common for patients to experience overall pain for the first few days following a transplant, primarily due to a feeling of tightness in your scalp.
 However, this should be mild enough to manage with over-the-counter pain medication.

 Intermittent bleeding at the donor and recipient sites may continue for the first week after your surgery, though it should not be a constant flow.
 If you experience bleeding, apply three to five minutes of light pressure with a damp washcloth.
 If you are concerned about an unusual amount of bleeding or discharge, please call us at the Toronto Hair Transplant Centre.

 Minor swelling is another very common side effect of a transplant.
 To reduce swelling, apply cold compresses, sleep with your head elevated and avoid strenuous exercise and activities that involve putting stress or strain on your body.
 Plan on taking it easy for the first three weeks or so after your hair transplant procedure.

 Once the bleeding and swelling wane, the next phase of the healing process involves the formation of small scabs around the individual implant grafts.
 Do not pick or scratch at your scabs, as doing so can prevent your grafts from taking root.
 Wait for them to fall off on their own.